zixinwang100/PatchTST_GPR_Subsurface_Sensing/README.md

 -  **PatchTST:** The proposed patch time series transformer model.

+The corresponding model files are located within the `Model/` directories of these configurations.

 ## Synthetic Data Generation

 Synthetic GPR data are generated using the finite-difference time-domain